silvieon/pronsoled/README.md

 ## Credits

 - Built for [Printrun/pronsole](https://github.com/kliment/Printrun) by Kliment
-- Solves a real hardware issue discovered through empirical testing on Ender 3
+- Whoever from Yale University, Berkeley College threw out a whole ass Ender 3 v1 in spring move-out 2026 so I could experiment with it